Sambaran Banerjee

 Sambaran Banerjee (born 1 November 1953) is a cricket coach, a columnist, TV analyst and was an administrator in the Cricket Association of Bengal.
 In addition to it he was also the chief selector of Bengal Cricket Team.
-He resigned from the title of chief selector after the selection of Debang Gandhi as the chief selector on 3 December 2015.
+He resigned from the title of chief selector after the selection of Devang Gandhi as the chief selector on 3 December 2015.
 He was a former cricketer and led Bengal to the Ranji Trophy win in 1990.

 He was also a cricket selector for the Indian cricket team, selecting Sourav Ganguly as the captain of Indian Cricket Team.